-Like so many sushi counters, this one too feels like a neighborhood secret, hidden in the back of a complex with no large flashing sign above its door and overshadowed by far louder (read: busier) restaurants nearby.
-And yet, this intimate spot is indeed worth seeking out, as the ten-seat counter offers the chance to enjoy a leisurely omakase under the guidance of Chef Atsushi Yokoyama.
+Like so many sushi counters, this one too feels like a neighborhood secret, hidden in the back of a shopping mall with no large flashing sign to mark its entrance and overshadowed by far louder (read: busier) neighbors.
+And yet, this intimate gem is indeed worth seeking out, as the ten-seat counter offers the chance to enjoy a leisurely omakase under the impeccable guidance of Chef Atsushi Yokoyama.